Cal Crutchlow Column: I buy into the Ducati project

 I saw a picture of my face superimposed on Andrea Dovizioso's body in a newspaper recently and I think I looked good in red.
 It will be nice to change colour next year as black leathers get very hot in the sun!

-on Thursday I did a photoshoot with Bradley Smith and Michael Laverty in front of a union flag for a Silverstone GP promo.
+At the Indianapolis track on Thursday I did a photoshoot with Bradley Smith and Michael Laverty in front of a union flag for a Silverstone GP promo.
 It's great that the excitement is building up already for our home race.

 I might only bother turning up on race day though, as I normally have the rest of the weekend off there anyway!
 I made some stupid mistakes there the last two years by crashing out but at least it got some good press coverage!